 There are only two reports of the disease in skin of colour .
 It is more common in women than men.

 The lymphoedema of Morbihan disease follows the loss of lymphatic vessel wall integrity and the passing of fluid through the vessel.
 [2,3] The cause is unknown, but possible causes have been speculated, such as:

 Morbihan disease is characterised by erythema and solid, non-pitting oedema.

 Persistent facial oedema leads to:

-There are no biochemical or histopathologic findings specific to Morbihan disease.
+There are no biochemical or histopathological findings specific to Morbihan disease.

 Biopsy should be conducted to rule out other diagnoses.
 Nonspecific histopathology findings include:

-Differential diagnosis includes other granulomatous and inflammatory facial conditions [8,9].
+Differential diagnosis for Morbihan disease includes other granulomatous and inflammatory facial conditions [7,8].
+Conditions to consider include:

 Morbihan disease is frequently refractory to treatment.

-Surgical excision of redundant edematous tissue may be required for a full recovery.
+Surgical excision of redundant oedematous tissue may be required for a full recovery.
 Other options are: